 Incorporate Qualities and Highlight Your Skills In Your Cover Letter

-In your career change cover letter, you need to be subtler about how you present these various topics.
+In your career change cover letter, you need to be subtler about presenting these various topics.
 Do not list them or use bullet points that only list the skills, but instead explain how you use these skills or traits to enhance the learning process.
 In full-sentence format, include three or four lines about your areas of expertise.

 • By incorporating manipulatives, complementary activities, and small group projects, I can establish a hands-on classroom environment that entices all students to learn; or